We use empirically validated counseling services to help individuals access their innate ability to heal and improve the quality of their life.

 I practice in Oregon as an LPC under license C5705.
 I am a Board Certified Counselor with the National Board of Certified Counselors, ID #627085.
 I am required to follow mandated reporting laws in Oregon.
 At times I may seek consultation and supervision regarding particular situations or as I seek out continuing education.
 Information regarding the limitations to confidentiality will be provided to clients on an ongoing basis.

-It is crucial that our work be centered in your values, beliefs, background, and culture(s).
+It is crucial that our work together be centered in your values, beliefs, background, and culture(s).
 We cannot fully envision where we would like to go without solidly acknowledging where we come from, and there is no homogenized way to do this.
 I will always assume that you are the expert on you, and will eagerly join you wherever you would like to begin.
 With that said, I recognize my privilege as a white, able-bodied clinician, and am committed to anti-racist and anti-oppression education and practice.
 I recognize and honor diversity, equity, and inclusion.
 I am a part of the LGBTQIA+ community, and am happy to support trans folx with gender affirming care, including letters of support.
-I see social justice and mental health as inextricable, and my work as a therapist is and will always be rooted in the values of accessibility and equal opportunity.
+Social justice and mental health are inextricable, and my work as a therapist is and will always be rooted in the values of accessibility and equal opportunity.

 I obtained my Master’s in Clinical Mental Health Counseling in 2018 from Northern Vermont University, and I have been working in mental health and social justice for the last 6 years in Vermont, Los Angeles, and here in Eugene.
 I also have backgrounds in photojournalism, studio and fine art, and am a published writer.
 I have additional degrees in anthropology, sociology, and art, and am internationally certified to teach English as a foreign language.
 I have lived in the US, several countries in Western Europe, and Mexico, and completed portions of my graduate studies in Nicaragua, Ireland, and Russia.
 As such, pluralism and multiculturalism are built into all of my theory and methodologies.

-I am currently a Qualified Mental Health Professional and a Licensed Professional Counselor Intern, and am pursuing licensure under the supervision of a licensed practitioner.
+I am currently a Qualified Mental Health Professional and a Licensed Professional Counselor Associate, and am pursuing licensure under the supervision of a licensed practitioner.
 I follow the LPC code of ethics and am required to follow mandatory reporting laws in Oregon.
 At times I may seek supervision or consultation and will provide information regarding the limits to confidentiality on an ongoing basis.

 When did you last feel so alive that you let yourself slide across the floor in socks, carefree and tune deaf, belting out your favorite song?
 Maybe it’s been a while, and I bet you miss it.
 Sometimes the criticisms from others– and ourselves– burn us out.
 Perhaps you’re searching for something that will help you find your authentic self again.
 Therapy can help.
 It’s nothing short of a tragedy when life crushes our playful, imaginative inner child.
 Still, time and time again, I have seen people revitalize their zest for life through therapy.
 My people are the ones who were picked on or picked last and are ready to throw themselves wholeheartedly into the healing process to create a life worth LIVING!